Samsung/tizen-docs/docs/platform/reference/tic-faq.md

 ## Can I find artifacts of TIC in my host PC?

 - You can find them in the `tic-artifacts` directory in your home directory if you use the [docker-compose](https://raw.githubusercontent.com/Samsung/tizen-docs/master/docs/platform/developing/media/docker-compose.yaml) file provided by us.

+## What should I do if I get an error message saying that "Failed to setup loop device" while creating an image?

+- You can meet this error if you use the Ubuntu.
+This is caused by kernel bug described [here](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2015400) and the snap package system of the Ubuntu.
+To solve this problem,
+- You can solve this problem by releasing loop devices which is used by disabled the snap packages, please refer [here](https://askubuntu.com/questions/1036633/how-to-remove-disabled-unused-snap-packages-with-a-single-line-of-command)